WesleyAldridge/European-Union-Interactive-Map/README.md

 - Flag size changes with data being displayed; for example, on the obesity visualization, larger flags indicate higher rates of obesity in that country.
 - Hover over the flag to see the exact data point being representated.

-Data retrieved from
+#### Data retrieved from

-CIA World Fact Book
+- CIA World Fact Book:
 https://www.cia.gov/library/publications/the-world-factbook/

-Europeans and Their Languages
-published February 2006 by the European Commission http://ec.europa.eu/public_opinion/archives/ebs/ebs_243_en.pdf
+- Europeans and Their Languages published February 2006 by the European Commission http://ec.europa.eu/public_opinion/archives/ebs/ebs_243_en.pdf